Emily Murphy: Early life

 Emily Murphy was born in Cookstown, Ontario, the third child of Isaac Ferguson and Emily Gowan.
 Isaac Ferguson was a successful businessman and property owner.
 As a child, Murphy frequently joined her two older brothers Thomas and Gowan in their adventures; their father encouraged this behaviour and often had his sons and daughters share responsibilities equally.
+Her brother William Nassau Ferguson became a judge of the Court of Appeal for Ontario.

 Murphy grew up under the influence of her maternal grandfather, Ogle R. Gowan, a politician who founded a local branch of the Orange Order in 1830, and two uncles, one a Supreme Court justice and the other a senator.
 Her brother also became a lawyer and another member of the Supreme Court.
 Another uncle was Thomas Roberts Ferguson, an MP, and she was related to James Robert Gowan, who was a lawyer, judge, and senator.

 Murphy benefited from parents who supported their daughter's receiving a formal academic education.
 She attended Bishop Strachan School, an exclusive Anglican private school for girls in Toronto where, through a friend, she met her future husband Arthur Murphy, who was 11 years her senior.

 In 1887, they married, and subsequently had four daughters: Madeleine, Evelyn, Doris and Kathleen.
 Doris died.
-After Doris' death, the family decided to try a new setting and moved west to Swan River, Manitoba, in 1903 and then to Edmonton, Alberta, in 1907.
+After Doris's death, the family decided to try a new setting and moved west to Swan River, Manitoba, in 1903 and then to Edmonton, Alberta, in 1907.